kevinquinnw/sudoku-solver/explainthesudokusolver.md

 # Valid

-Returns if the attempted move is valid
+Returns if the attempted move is valid.

 def valid(bo, num, pos):
     # Check row